celest-dev/website/docs/functions/data-types.md

 # Using custom data types

-With Celest Functions, you can use any of the standard Dart types available such as `int` or `string`, and you can also use your own custom data types that you have created.
+With Celest Functions, you can use any of the standard Dart types available such as `int` or `string`, and you can also use your own custom data types.
 Handling the transfer and formatting of data from your Flutter app to your backend, which is called serialization, is handled out-of-the-box in most cases.
 In situations requiring custom serialization, you can write your own logic which we can use instead for serializing the request/response of your Celest Functions.

 # Custom data type example

 Imagine you're working on an e-commerce application with an `Order` class defined in your codebase.
+In order to have Celest use that custom class, you need to place it in the `<Flutter_App>/celest/lib/models.dart` file.

 ```dart
 class Order {